AionSystem/SOVEREIGN-TRACE-PROTOCOL/PATENTS.md

-Any entity filing a patent application claiming any concept materially equivalent to those disclosed above, after the disclosure dates stated herein, does so with constructive notice of this prior art record.
+Any entity filing a patent application claiming any concept materially equivalent to those disclosed above, after the disclosure dates stated herein, does so with **actual notice** (if they have reviewed this document) of this prior art record.
+This document does not provide “constructive notice” in the legal sense (which requires USPTO publication), but it serves as evidence of prior use and may be used in opposition or cancellation proceedings.

 This document is timestamped by its public commit to AionSystem/SOVEREIGN-TRACE-PROTOCOL.
 The git commit hash of this file's first commit constitutes an additional layer of the prior art timestamp record.

----

-*Sovereign Trace Protocol — PATENTS.md*
-*Defensive Publication — Prior Art Record*
-*Author: Sheldon K. Salmon | March 2026*
-*This document is itself part of the immutable epistemic record.*

 ---